opensearch-project/opensearch-migrations/TrafficCapture/README.md

 Learn more about its functionality and setup here: [Traffic Replayer](trafficReplayer/README.md)

-### OpenSearch Benchmark
+### Migration Console

-A container with a [script](dockerSolution/src/main/docker/openSearchBenchmark/runTestBenchmarks.sh) to run different [OpenSearch Benchmark](https://github.com/opensearch-project/opensearch-benchmark) workloads is brought up as part of the solution.
+A container with a [script](dockerSolution/src/main/docker/migrationConsole/runTestBenchmarks.sh) to run different [OpenSearch Benchmark](https://github.com/opensearch-project/opensearch-benchmark) workloads is brought up as part of the solution.

 The workloads are started with the Traffic Capture Proxy Server set as the target, which will capture the requests sent by OpenSearch Benchmark,